Reaksoft/docs-2.4.4/sources/integrate/openid-connect.md

 ![Add new client](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_newclient.png)

-* _Client Name:_ This contains the recognizable and unique display name of the client.
-The name of the Client to be presented to the End-User.
+* _Client Name:_ This contains the recognizable display name
+  of the client, which is presented to the End-User in the authorization dialogue.

 * _Client Secret:_ This is the Data Encryption Standard scheme used by Confidential Clients to authenticate to the token endpoint.
 The value for